RaghavK16/txt-to-csv/README.md

 # txt-to-csv

-Convert .txt to .csv from the comfort of your Command Line.
+* A short code-snippet to convert .txt to .csv from the comfort of your Command Line.

+* Uses CSV library in Python.

+* Simply run the code and get .csv file.

+## Usage

+*